shsmysore/react-5/README.md

 ### - React useEffects

-Any code that ineracts with ourside sistems (outside of React) should be processed within a useEffects function.
+Any code that ineracts with outside systems (outside of React) should be processed within a useEffects function.
 Example - Fetch data from a server, POST something to remote server, localStorage etc.

 Interactions with outside systems called "side effects" in React.

 **Understand how the React useEffects work **

+Reminder:

+1) We can't use local variables when its needed to use across renders.
+Wrap then using the useState.
+Because: On first render data is blank, useEffects updates local variable.
+React may rerender component depending on how app is coded.
+Now local variable again becomes empty if useState isn't used.

+2) The useEffects setup function doesn't accept an async function directly.